alexanderkotsev/gp-ogc-api-features/tg.md

 - INSPIRE-multilinguality (optional)
 - INSPIRE-OAPIF-GeoJSON (optional)

-Future versions of this specification may include further conformance classes, in particular
+Future versions of this specification may include further conformance classes, in particular for
-- for direct access download
+- direct access download, and
 - quality of service.

 The target of all requirements classes are “Web APIs”.
 Conformance with this specification shall be assessed using all the relevant conformance test cases specified in [Annex A (normative)](#ats) of this specification.